Lahma712/A--search-algorithm/README.md

 -Execute <b>Main.py</b>

--The red/green squares represent the starting/goal nodes respectively
+-The red/green squares represent the starting/goal node respectively

--You can move the starting/goal nodes by clicking on them and then clicking on a new square
+-You can move the starting/goal node by clicking on it and then clicking on some desired square (where you want to move the node to)

 -You can draw obstacles (in yellow) by clicking and moving your mouse cursor

--You can erase one obstacle square by clicking on it again
+-You can erase a drawn obstacle square by clicking on it again

--To start the algorithm, click on "Start"
+-To start the algorithm, click on the "Start" button

 -Clicking on "Clear" once erases the path drawn by the algorithm